SUCCESS IS

 • Textbooks & Software – Estimated $2,200 for required course materials

-• Uniforms & Scrubs – Students must purchase at least 3 sets of navy scrubs, 1 lab coat, and clinic-appropriate shoes (must be leather, athletic, or nursing shoes)
+• Uniforms & Scrubs – At least 3 sets of navy scrubs, 1 lab coat, and clinic-appropriate shoes (leather, athletic, or nursing)

 • CPR Certification$35 per year (must be completed through the program; outside certifications not accepted)